Order until 13:00 CET and we will ship today! One-day delivery across EU and UK

 In counter-surveillance, the arsenal is more tactile:

-• RF detectors and spectrum analyzers like the Delta X G2/12 to locate wireless transmitters.
+• RF detectors and spectrum analyzers (0–12 GHz)(1) to locate wireless transmitters.

-• Optical lens finders, such as the OPTIC-2 to spot concealed camera lenses.
+• Optical hidden-camera lens finders(2) to spot concealed camera lenses.

-• Non-Linear Junction Detectors like the EDD-24T to uncover powered-off or dormant electronics hidden in walls or furniture.
+• Non-Linear Junction Detectors (NLJD)(3) to uncover powered-off or dormant electronics hidden in walls or furniture.

 Overlap in Skills and Mindset